Skip To Main Content

 Use of Animals for Instructional Purposes

-Before any student or employee brings an animal to school for an instructional purpose, he/she shall receive written permission from the principal or designee.
-The principal or designee shall give such permission only after he/she has provided written notification to all parents/guardians of students in the affected class, asking them to verify whether their child has any known allergies, asthma, or other health condition that may be aggravated by the animal's presence.
-When a parent/guardian has provided notification that his/her child has an allergy, asthma, or other health condition that may be aggravated by the animal, the principal shall take appropriate measures to protect the student from exposure to the animal.
+Before any student or employee brings an animal to school for an instructional purpose, they shall receive written permission from the principal or designee.
+The principal or designee shall give such permission only after they have provided written notification to all parents/guardians of students in the affected class, asking them to verify whether their child has any known allergies, asthma, or other health condition that may be aggravated by the animal's presence.
+When a parent/guardian has provided notification that their child has an allergy, asthma, or other health condition that may be aggravated by the animal, the principal shall take appropriate measures to protect the student from exposure to the animal.

 All animals brought to school must be in good physical condition and must be appropriately immunized.
 The teacher shall ensure that the species of animal is appropriate for the instructional purpose and age and maturity of the students.